jorgemancheno/dotfiles/readme.md

 …is really important. even for these files.

-add the below to this file: `~/Library/Application Support/Sublime Text 2/Packages/ShellScript/Shell-Unix-Generic.tmLanguage`
+add the below to this file: `~/Library/Application Support/Sublime Text/Packages/ShellScript/Shell-Unix-Generic.tmLanguage`

 ```xml
 <string>.aliases</string>